Yoga07/eiger-code-challenge/README.md

 2023-09-19T09:37:09.424741Z  WARN eiger_code_challenge::comms: Received an internal message from Casper.
 Ignoring the deserialization error
 ```

-Note: By default, the `eiger_node` binary logs to stdout, but if you write the logs to a file, kindly add ` -l` at the end of line no. 8 which makes the process to write the logs to a file on a rolling basis.
+Note: By default, the `eiger_node` binary logs to a file, but if you write the logs to stdout, kindly remove ` -l` at the end of line no. 11 in `run.sh`.